Skip to main content

 Counselling adolescents between the ages of 12 and 25 is a unique and wonderful opportunity.
 It comes with specific challenges that do not always present when working with adults.
 Some common topics to navigate include mandated clients, resistance, trust and safety, cognitive capacity, self-awareness, parent navigation, advocacy, confidentiality, ethics, and multiple relationships.

-This session looks to share and discuss lived experiences and best practices gained from Jason Jones as he has worked with this population for over 15 years in multiple capacities.
-Jason has worked in various settings with adolescents ranging from residential, education, and vocational capacities.
-He is now the Learning and Training Manager at Atlantic Wellness supervising 9 practicum intern students as they complete their Masters Degree in Counselling Psychology.
+This session looks to share and discuss lived experiences and best practices gained from Danielle Whalen and Jason Jones as they have worked with this population for over 15 years in multiple capacities.
+Both have worked in various settings with adolescents ranging from residential, education, and vocational capacities.
+Jason is now the Learning and Training Manager at Atlantic Wellness supervising 9 practicum intern students as they complete their Masters Degree in Counselling Psychology.
+Danielle is the director of clinical services at Atlantic Wellness.

 Atlantic Wellness is a not-for-profit organization in New Brunswick offering free counselling to adolescents between the ages of 12 and 25.
 They have been working with this population for 15 years and they are well-established as a leader in youth mental health in the Province of New Brunswick.
 Atlantic Wellness delivered over 5000 of direct individual counselling hours to adolescents last year.